pbrocks/pbrocks-docs/migrating.md

-# Feathers v3 (Buzzard)
+# PMPro v3 (Buzzard)

-Feathers v3 comes with some great improvements and new features and we highly recommend to upgrade as soon as possible.
+PMPro v3 comes with some great improvements and new features and we highly recommend to upgrade as soon as possible.
 It might look a little daunting at first but in almost every case, the new CLI will get you almost all the way there automatically.
-This page contains information about the quick upgrade path and more information about all the changes to upgrade from Feathers v2 to v3.
+This page contains information about the quick upgrade path and more information about all the changes to upgrade from PMPro v2 to v3.

-Read the release post at [Flying into 2018](https://blog.feathersjs.com/flying-into-2018-13bda623f089)
+Read the release post at [Flying into 2018](https://blog.paidmembershipspro.com/flying-into-2018-13bda623f089)

 ## Quick upgrade

-To quickly upgrade any Feathers plugin or application you can use the `upgrade` command from the new CLI.
+To quickly upgrade any PMPro plugin or application you can use the `upgrade` command from the new CLI.
 First, if you have it installed, uninstall the old `feathers-cli`:

 ```
 npm uninstall feathers-cli -g